kwebio/kweb-docs/gettingstarted.rst

 Hello world²
 ------------

-This isn't some templating language, we have the full power of Kotlin at our disposal.
+We have the full expressiveness of Kotlin at our disposal.
 Witness the power of the 'for' loop:

 .. code-block:: kotlin